Grief-naruse/CybersecurityAndDataPrivacyAutumn2025-1/BookingSystem-Phase1/auth_test_report.md

 * “Can list resources — /resources”
 * "Can modify his reservation -- /reservation?id=?"
 * "Can modify the reservation of another reserver"
+* "Can access the '/api/reservation'"
+* "Can access the '/api/resources'"
+* "Can access the '/api/users'"
+* "Can access the '/api/session'"

 ---